Play the Sputnik Audio Clip and Hear the Doppler Shift!

 a "beat" or "difference" frequency that can be heard as an audible pitch.

-Different recordings have
+Different recordings of Sputnik have

 different pitches depending how the BFO was set by the operator.